piano-miles/SPANet/docs/TTBar.md

 ## Full Training Data

 Included in the repository are all files necessary to quickly test SPANets on `ttbar` events.
 This repository only contains a tiny example dataset for a sanity check, but you may acquire a larger training and testing data set [here](http://mlphysics.ics.uci.edu/data/2021_ttbar/).
-As of 2022/10/20, this dataset is still in the old style to ensure backwards compatibility.
+As of 2022/10/20, this dataset is still in the old style to ensure backward compatibility.
 You may run the following commands to download and convert the dataset (In the SPANet root directory).

 ```bash
 wget -O ./data/full_hadronic_ttbar/training.h5 http://mlphysics.ics.uci.edu/data/2021_ttbar/ttbar_training.h5